Jinal1996/Lesser-Antilles-Lines-Case-Study/README.md

 A comprehensive case study analysis of **Lesser Antilles Lines (LAL)**, exploring pricing strategies, Nash equilibrium, and profitability in a competitive shipping market.
 This repository includes a detailed report, contribution matrix, payoff analysis, and supporting calculations to highlight key recommendations.

 ---
+## **Learning Objectives**
+The case study and ensuing class discussion aim to examine the circumstances in which predatory pricing is either a viable or ineffective strategy.
+Additionally, it provides an in-depth analysis of pricing dynamics within a duopoly market while introducing key economic concepts such as equilibrium pricing, price leadership, and the prisoner’s dilemma.

+---

 ## **Overview**
 Lesser Antilles Lines (LAL) is a **containerized shipping company** that provides transportation services between **Fort Lauderdale, Florida, and fifteen Caribbean islands**.
 Initially established as a **solo barge service in the 1960s**, the company expanded its operations, reaching **$50 million in revenue by the mid-1980s**.
 LAL gained a competitive edge in its market by offering **reliable, on-time deliveries** to regions that previously lacked high-quality shipping services.